 Accent lighting is used to create certain zones or focal points around a room.
 There are many different modern lighting solutions you can choose when trying to create these focal points.
 The most obvious choice is with a stylish bedside lamp.
 The right bedside lamp will throw a soft light across the bed and create a welcoming environment for rest.

 You can also add more accent lights around the room to create further zones.
-For example, the AJ Floor Lamp from Arne Jacobsen would look fantastic in a reading nook or next to a dressing table.
+For example, the AGI Floor Lamp would look fantastic in a reading nook or next to a dressing table.
 With the right accent lighting, you will be able to divide the room up however you choose.

 Task lighting is used to help light a certain space when performing specific tasks.
 For example, a desk lamp in an office or spotlights over a kitchen island are both fine examples of task lighting.
 In a bedroom, you often don’t need specific task lighting as the bedside lamp often functions in this manner.
 When choosing a bedside lamp, make sure that it would be bright enough for things like reading a book.

 When you are selecting the right lighting for your bedroom, it is always wise to stay away from cool-toned bulbs.
 Anything with an overly blue tinge is likely to reduce the amount of melatonin our bodies produce and prevent us from having a good night’s sleep.
 Sticking with warm yellow-tinged bulbs is the best thing for a bedroom.

 You should also make sure that you are balancing the light well.
 The more ways you have to light the room, the more combinations you have when it comes to making sure that everything is nicely lit.